NONAN23x/Octaprobe/README.md

         ```bash
         uv run setup.py
         ```
+        > ⚠️ This helper script is responsible for making sure you have properly installed and setup Ollama and Virus Total API
-        > ⚠️ The script ensures that all required libraries are installed and that the Ollama service is properly set up.
-The setup script will automatically check for Ollama's installation and configuration.
-If Ollama is not installed or configured, the script will redirect you to the [Ollama Documentation](https://ollama.com/) for guidance.
-Please ensure the service is active and accessible to avoid any runtime issues.
+        > - If Ollama is not installed or configured, the script will redirect you to the [Ollama Documentation](https://ollama.com/) for guidance.

-        > ⚠️ The setup.py ensures that you have Virustotal API key installed and accessible, if not found; setup redirects you to webpage where you can sign up using google chrome and get your API key, you can have to add this to your OS Environment Variable
+        > - If a VirusTotal API key is missing, you will be prompted to provide one during setup.

+        To set VirusTotalAPI Key:
         - For Windows
         Go to Search Bar > Environment Variables > Add new variable `VIRUSTOTAL_API_KEY`
         - For Linux